Qwarkeh/rock-paper-scissors/README.md

 # rock-paper-scissors

-A simple console game that does five rounds of rock, paper, scissors.
+A simple game of rock, paper, scissors.
+First party to win five rounds wins the game.